The Beat Generation (film): Plot

 In the opening scene, a "beatnik" named Stan Hess (Ray Danton) sits at a table in a coffee house with a woman who begs him for his affection.
 He scorns her, then encounters his father at another table, who announces his engagement to a younger woman who had also pursued Stan.
 He insults his stepmother-to-be and departs.
 Hess is established as a woman-hating habitué of a stereotyped and sensationalized beatnik scene.

 Soon after, we learn that Hess is a serial rapist at large in Los Angeles.
 His modus operandi is to gain entry to the home of a married woman whose husband is away by pretending to be there to repay money loaned by the husband.
 Once inside, he feigns a headache, pulls out a tin of aspirin, and asks the woman for water.
-While she is distracted by this errand, he sneaks up behinds her, and then assaults and rapes her.
+While she is distracted by this errand, he sneaks up behind her, and then assaults and rapes her.
 He leaves the tin of aspirin behind as his calling card, leading the police to call him "The Aspirin Kid."
 Leaving the scene of the first assault portrayed in the film, he is nearly hit by a car.
 The driver, who is a police detective named Culloran (Steve Cochran), gives him a lift, and the two engage in conversation.
 The rapist calls himself Arthur Garret, and as the two talk, he learns that Culloran is married, and sees his address on an envelope on the car seat.
 After getting out of Culloran's car, he writes down the name and address, and the word "married", foreshadowing his later rape of Culloran's wife.